h2non/oml/README.md

 always following the same design/code patterns that already exist

 **oml** is completely written in LiveScript language.
-Take a look to the language [documentation][3] if you are new with it.
+Take a look to the language [documentation][ls-docs] if you are new with it.
-You should follow the LiveScript language conventions defined in the [coding style guide][4]
+You should follow the LiveScript language conventions defined in the [coding style guide][ls-style]

 ### Development